Device-independent certification of indefinite causal order in the quantum switch: Methods

-Although it is in principle possible to compute all facets of $\LC$ from its vertices, in practice this is complicated by its high dimension and high number of vertices.
-Consequently, we have not been able to construct a complete facet description of $\LC$.
+Although it is in principle possible to compute all facets of $\DRF$ from its known vertex description, in practice this is complicated by its high dimension and high number of vertices.
 However, the dimension of known faces, such as those defined by the inequalities in Table~\ref{tbl:lc-faces}, can be determined by counting the number of affinely independent vertices saturating the inequality (and subtracting 1).
-Moreover, the knowledge of the vertices can be used to pivot high-dimensional faces such as (\textit{iv}) and (\textit{vi}) onto adjacent facets such as (\textit{v}) and (\textit{vii}), respectively.
+Moreover, the knowledge of the vertices can be used to pivot high-dimensional faces onto adjacent facets.
+Inequality (\textit{iii}) has been obtained by pivoting a variant of Inequality (\textit{ii}) in this way.
+Its additional fourth term however vanishes for all quantum switch correlations discussed in this paper, thus not paving the way for stronger inequality violations.

+Inequality (\textit{iv}) is motivated in the main text and proved in Supplementary Note~3.
+The assumptions required for this proof are strictly weaker than those required for Inequalities~\eqref{eq:main-ineq}, (\textit{i}), and (\textit{ii}): namely, while the latter inequalities require the joint independence $a_1 b \indep_p x_2$ (see Equation~\eqref{eq:b=1}) to hold in $\DRF_1$, the proof of (\textit{iv}) only requires $a \indep_p x_2$ and $b \indep_p x_2$ separately (see Equation~\eqref{eq:a1=0} in Supplementary Note~3).
+Similarly for $\DRF_2$.
+This can be considered physically desirable because it separates the no-signalling constraints imposed by the Relativistic Causality condition from those imposed by the order between Alice 1 and 2 (which might involve exotic effects not in accordance with relativity theory).

+The final four inequalities in Table~\ref{tbl:lc-faces} highlight the similarity between $\DRF$ and the bipartite \emph{causal polytope} studied in e.g.~\textcite{Bran+15}.
+The latter consists of \emph{causal} correlations $p(a_1a_2|x_1x_2)$, i.e.\ those that can be written as